Garito/tzolkin/README.md

-# Browser extension to check the daily Tzolkin's kin and its enchanted wave
+# Browser extension to check the daily Tzolkin's kin and its wavespell

 Also opens a link to 13lunas.net's daily kin page for a detailed reading